 This might surprise you, but absolutely nothing.

 Here’s the thing.
-As an who mines information on social media for a living, I know that I could spend dozens of hours trying to track this person down, but at the end of the day, without any real harm committed here, what’s the point?
+As a person who mines information on social media for a living, I know that I could spend dozens of hours trying to track this person down, but at the end of the day, without any real harm committed here, what’s the point?

 “Aren’t you curious?” you might be thinking.
 Sure, but I have bigger fish to fry.